Rideshare Driver GST Alberta 5% & T2125

 Do I have to register for GST as an Uber or Lyft driver in Alberta?

 Yes, from the start.
 Ride-sharing is treated as a taxi business for GST/HST, and taxi businesses must register even if they are small suppliers.
 The $30,000 threshold does not apply to your rideshare income.
-Uber advises drivers to have a GST/HST account within 30 days of their first trip.
+Your registration is effective the day of your first fare, and you have to apply before the thirtieth day after it — CRA's own example is a first fare on September 1 and an application by September 30.

 What GST rate do I charge in Alberta?